-A bachelor’s degree in geography or GIS, urban planning, transportation planning, or a related major is the minimum qualification.
+A bachelor’s degree in geography, GIS, urban planning, transportation planning, landscape architecture or a related major is the minimum qualification.
 A minimum of one (1) year of experience in community development, urban planning, transportation planning, and/or the use of GIS.
 Metropolitan and/or regional planning experience is preferred.

-A bachelor’s degree in urban planning, transportation planning, geography, or a related major plus a minimum of four years of professional experience in transportation planning, transportation engineering, or a combination of land use and transportation planning.
+A bachelor’s degree in geography, GIS, urban planning, transportation planning, landscape architecture or a related major plus a minimum of four years of professional experience in transportation planning, transportation engineering, or a combination of land use and transportation planning.
 Past experience and education should include training and experience in community development, urban planning, or transportation planning; including experience Geographic Information Systems (GIS) (ESRI ArcGIS software and related spatial/data analysis software).
 Metropolitan and/or regional planning experience is preferred.